Johann Wolfgang von Goethe: Scientific work

 Although his literary work has attracted the most interest, Goethe was also keenly involved in studies of natural science.
 He wrote several works on morphology and colour theory.
 In the 1790s, he undertook Galvanic experiments and studied anatomical issues together with Alexander von Humboldt.
 He also had the largest private collection of minerals in all of Europe.
-By the time of his death, to gain a comprehensive view in geology, he had collected 17,800 rock samples.
+By the time of his death, to gain a comprehensive view of geology, he had collected 17,800 rock samples.

 His focus on morphology and what was later called homology influenced 19th-century naturalists, although his ideas of transformation were about the continuous metamorphosis of living things and did not relate to contemporary ideas of "transformisme" or transmutation of species.
 Homology, or as Étienne Geoffroy Saint-Hilaire called it "analogie", was used by Charles Darwin as strong evidence of common descent and of laws of variation.
 Goethe's studies (notably with an elephant's skull lent to him by Samuel Thomas von Soemmerring) led him to independently discover the human intermaxillary bone, also known as "Goethe's bone", in 1784, which Broussonet (1779) and Vicq d'Azyr (1780) had (using different methods) identified several years earlier.
 While not the only one in his time to question the prevailing view that this bone did not exist in humans, Goethe, who believed ancient anatomists had known about this bone, was the first to prove its existence in all mammals.
 The elephant's skull that led Goethe to this discovery, and was subsequently named the Goethean Elephant, is displayed in the Ottoneum in Kassel, Germany.